virtual-labs/exp-design-encoder-coep/experiment/experiment-name.md

-## Design of encoder and its application
+## Design of speed sensor and its application